Voltage regulator: Switching regulators

 Switched mode regulators rely on pulse-width modulation to control the average value of the output voltage.
-The average value of a repetitive pulse waveform depends on the area under the waveform.
-If the duty cycle is varied, the average value of the voltage changes proportionally.
+The average value of a repetitive-pulse waveform depends on the area under the waveform.
+When the duty cycle is varied, the average voltage changes proportionally.

 Like linear regulators, nearly complete switching regulators are also available as integrated circuits.
 Unlike linear regulators, these usually require an inductor that acts as the energy storage element.
-The IC regulators combine the reference voltage source, error op-amp, pass transistor with short circuit current limiting and thermal overload protection.
+The IC regulators combine the reference voltage source, error op-amp, and pass transistor with short-circuit current limiting and thermal-overload protection.

-Comparing linear versus switching regulators

-Simple DC power supplies can be made with rectifiers.
-But they suffer from changes in the input or at load.
-This initiated the development of the linear regulator (series/shunt) circuits*.
-Linear regulators maintain a constant voltage by varying their resistance to counterbalance input voltage change.
-Still, the efficiency of this system is poor.
-They are heavy and not flexible enough to be chosen for every application.
-So Switched Mode Power Supply (SMPS) was designed.